laserpants/trombone/docs/basic-configuration.rst

 ``-t``        bypass authentication for localhost
 ============= ===================================================

-For a complete list of flags and switches, see `Command Line Flags <command-line-flags.html>`_, or give the command
+For a complete list of flags and switches, see `Command Line Flags <command-line-flags.html>`_, or give the following command.

 ::